CARE and Cargill renew partnership to improve 1 million lives by 2020

 Brian Feagans, 404.979.9453, [email protected]

-Founded in 1945, CARE is a leading humanitarian organization fighting global poverty.
+Founded in 1945 with the creation of the CARE Package®, CARE is a leading humanitarian organization fighting global poverty.
 CARE places special focus on working alongside poor girls and women because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
-Last year, CARE worked in 94 countries and reached more than 80 million people around the world.
-To learn more, please visit www.care.org.
+Last year CARE worked in 95 countries and reached more than 56 million people around the world.
+To learn more, visit www.care.org.